yaoyao-liu/meta-transfer-learning/docs/download/index.md

-> Important: All these datasets are only allowed by researchers for non-commercial research and educational purposes.
+> Important: All these datasets are only allowed to be downloaded by researchers for non-commercial research and educational purposes.

 ## Download Few-Shot Datasets